 Adjacent to the falls is a well-manicured park—a lovely stretch of greenery designed by the Olmsted Brothers—where summer concerts and plays are performed.
 The park continues around to the opposite side of the harbor until the Wayfarer Marine facilities take over the shoreline.

-Camden’s historic appeal is heightened by its large fleet of “windjammers”, which still includes 2 of Captain Swift’s original schooners, Grace Bailey and Mercantile.
+Camden’s historic appeal is heightened by its large fleet of “windjammers”, which still includes two of Captain Swift’s original schooners, Grace Bailey and Mercantile.
 These graceful ships, ranging in size from 65 to 95 feet, bring thousands of visitors to Camden every year for weeklong cruises.
-Smaller, daysailing schooners and yachts add to the mix and have made schooner-watching a major Camden pastime since the attraction took over the town in the 1960s.
+Smaller, daysailing schooners and yachts add to the mix and have made schooner-watching a major Camden pastime since the attraction took over the town in the 1960’s.

 Dining & Shopping Hub

 Ashore, you’ll find a plethora of shops, bars, boutiques, galleries and eateries to choose from, among them the Waterfront Restaurant and the Camden Deli.
 Indeed, shopping and eating are major pastimes for many Camden visitors.
 There’s also a well-stocked grocery store in town where you can stock up on galley provisions.

 Those seeking respite from the tourists and shoppers can find it at the Camden Public Library, which also serves as a social-cultural center for the town’s full-time residents.
 Built in 1928, it was enthusiastically expanded in 1996, creating among other things a huge children’s reading room with over 14,000 books and other materials in its collection.
 The expansion was built underground to keep the surrounding park grounds open.
 The library also has computer terminals and WiFi for wayward sailors who want to keep in touch and up to speed with the rest of the world.